-AWA staff spend four days backpacking in the Bighorn Wildland, within the Clearwater Ram FLUZ trail system.
+In August, AWA staff spend four days backpacking in the Bighorn Wildland, within the Clearwater Ram FLUZ trail system.
 Staff observe extensive trail damage inflicted by unregulated OHV use.
 In response AWA writes to AB SRD to ask that government respond to unacceptable trail degradation, and close the most damaged trails to allow for recovery.
 AWA’s request for trail closure is denied, and any commitment to better manage and regulate trail use within the Bighorn is yet to be seen.

-During the annual summer maintenance trip to the Historic Bighorn Trail, an outfitter’s report directs the group north to the Chungo Creek section.
+In July, during the annual summer maintenance trip to the Historic Bighorn Trail, an outfitter’s report directs the group north to the Chungo Creek section.
 It takes several days of concentrated work to cut out at least 80 trees across the trail and to nip out as many new trees threatening to choke the trail as possible.
 In 2010 approximately half of the entire trail is surveyed for problems and worked on.

 AWA completes the Bighorn Wildland recreational trail monitoring project begun in 2003 and produces a final report, “Is the Access Management Plan Working?
 Monitoring Recreational Use in the Bighorn Backcountry”.
 The report details increased illegal use of trails with seven major findings and makes a strong case for the removal of motorized trails from the Prime Protection Zone.
 AWA meets with Alberta SRD Minister Ted Morton to present the findings of the report and discuss protection of Bighorn Wildland.